zohararad/Classify.js/readme.md

 ###Extending a class

-We can extend a class with public methods by calling the "extend" or the "implement" methods on our class definition.
+We can extend a class with public methods by calling the "implement" methods on our class definition.

 Calling "implement" will mix-in the new methods to our class prototype, thus making the new methods available to all instances.

-Calling "extend" will mix-in the new methods to a single copy of our class, thus making the new methods available for specific instances

 ####Usage: